Wire report

 Think you have strong opinions about the 2026 Archibald prize?
 Check out the portraits that didn’t make the cut | Dee Jefferson

 The judges’ selections are, as always, bonkers – but there’s something beautifully daggy about the whole thing too The public loves to love it.
 The critics love to hate it.
-Journalists accept it as an historical inevitability.
+Journalists accept it as a historical inevitability.
 The Archibald prize , the face that stops the nation.
 Every year, I have the same WhatsApp chats with fellow arts writers: who we think will win, who we wish would win; snaps of the abominations, cry-laughing and face-melting emojis; haggling about whether this is in fact the Worst Year.
 Every year spotting the Archibald trends becomes, if not an obsession, at least a sport: the extended era of brown suits ; the post-millennial surge of Big Heads ; the recurring waves of old white men in chairs .
 The 94-year trend of men painting men .
 Continue reading...

 What happened

-According to The Guardian’s source item, Think you have strong opinions about the 2026 Archibald prize?
+According to The Guardian’s linked item, Think you have strong opinions about the 2026 Archibald prize?
 Check out the portraits that didn’t make the cut | Dee Jefferson, The judges’ selections are, as always, bonkers – but there’s something beautifully daggy about the whole thing too The public loves to love it.
 The critics love to hate it.
-Journalists accept it as an historical inevitability.
+Journalists accept it as a historical inevitability.
 The Archibald prize , the face that stops the nation.
 Every year, I have the same WhatsApp chats with fellow arts writers: who we think will win, who we wish would win; snaps of the abominations, cry-laughing and face-melting emojis; haggling about whether this is in fact the Worst Year.
 Every year spotting the Archibald trends becomes, if not an obsession, at least a sport: the extended era of brown suits ; the post-millennial surge of Big Heads ; the recurring waves of old white men in chairs .
 The 94-year trend of men painting men .
 Continue reading…

 Context